Mycoearthdome/StreamZ/README.md

   of the dataset (between 10 and 50 files) is used.
 - `--max-speakers <n>` prevents unbounded growth of speaker classes.
 The default limit is the current number of speakers plus ten.
-- `--no-cache-wav` disables storing converted WAV files.
-Caching is enabled by default for faster reuse.
+- `--no-cache-wav` prevents writing new cached WAV files but existing ones are reused for faster startup.
 - Use `--eval` to measure model accuracy without updating weights.
-- `--eval-split <fraction>` sets the portion of labelled data reserved for evaluation.
+- `--eval-split <fraction>` sets the portion of labelled data reserved for evaluation when `target_files.txt` is absent.

 ## Threaded Components